What you should do in preparation for your post

 What if you are incurring additional travel expenses during your F2 post?

 Under certain circumstances you can claim travel expenses from your employing Trust whilst working in your GP post.
-This covers the cost of travel from base (your trust) to the GP practice and back again.
-You can only claim if the cost of travel is higher than your normal commute from home to base.
-Expense claim forms can be obtained from the Foundation Team office.
+This may cover the cost of travel from home to the GP practice and back again (or part thereof).
+Please contact the Foundation Team for more details and expense claim forms can be obtained from the Foundation Team office.

 If you will be using your car to travel to and from the practice each day and attend any home visits, you will need to arrange business cover on your car insurance.
 You may be asked to provide evidence of this when you submit your first travel claim.

 Is it still necessary to attend the Trust teaching sessions whilst in GP?

 As well as your individual arrangements for attending F2 regional & mandatory teaching, you will also be expected to attend Learning Sets specifically designed for F2s in GP.
 There is also a handful of lunchtime teaching sessions here at the Postgraduate Medical Centre that are available for you to attend and can be logged on your teaching record but attendance is not mandatory, although encouraged wherever possible.

 GP Learning Set Meetings 2021 - 2022